 Conclusion

 Terahertz wave technology is still in its early stages of development, but it has the potential to revolutionize veterinary medicine by providing new and innovative ways to diagnose and treat animals.
 Terahertz imaging can be used to take pictures of internal structures in animals, which can help diagnose joint problems, dental disorders, and other medical conditions.
 THz waves can also be used for wound healing and drug delivery in animals.
-As research in this area continues to advance, veterinarians may have access to new tools and technologies that can improve animal and well-being.
+As research in this area continues to advance, veterinarians may have access to new tools and technologies that can improve animal health and well-being.